Mark Stephens (solicitor): 2010 onwards

 – in the (then) new UK Supreme Court.
 Stephens represented several media organizations and argued that the names of several people who were accused of funding terrorist organizations should have their anonymity stripped.
 The judges agreed with the media and ruled that the names should be released, noting that anonymity orders had become "deeply ingrained" in court cases in the UK.

 In 2010, Stephens began to defend the founder of WikiLeaks, Julian Assange, against extradition to Sweden.
 Soon after the WikiLeaks cables disclosure began, Stephens told The Guardian that he thought he was being monitored by the security services and that his home was being watched.
-In January 2011, Stephens claimed that United States authorities were trying to develop a criminal case against Assange, citing, for example, a subpoena against Twitter issued by the United States Department of Justice to demand private information on Assange and other people associated with WikiLeaks.
+In January 2011, Stephens claimed that United States authorities were trying to develop a criminal case against Assange, citing a subpoena against Twitter issued by the United States Department of Justice to demand private information on Assange and other people associated with WikiLeaks.
 The Guardian reported that Assange ended his relationship with Stephens after he accused Finers Stephens Innocent of withholding a £412,000 advance for his autobiography to cover legal fees.
 Assange accused them of "extreme overcharging" which Finers Stephens Innocent denied.
 The firm sued Assange in January 2012 to recover fees.

 In July 2011, it was reported that Stephens had been one of a group of high-profile lawyers who may have been the victim of the News International phone hacking scandal.

-Appointments
+Other works

 Stephens has held many charitable, regulatory, government and academic appointments.
 He is also a Freeman of the City of London.
-In 1986 he was appointed the treasurer of the North East London Law Society, and in 1989 was elected to the committee becoming their President.
-He was on ICSTIS' (a premium telephone line regulator) emergency committee, but resigned in 1996, after it emerged he had not disclosed a possible conflict of interest.
+In 1986, he was appointed the treasurer of the North East London Law Society, and in 1989 was elected to the committee becoming their President.
+Stephens was on ICSTIS' (a premium telephone line regulator) emergency committee, but resigned in 1996, after it emerged he had not disclosed a possible conflict of interest.
 Later that year, Stephens was appointed the first Chair of the Policy board of the Internet Watch Foundation and became the vice-chairman on the merger of the Policy and Management Boards.
 He is currently a trustee of Index on Censorship, Chair of the International Advisory Board of the Media Legal Defence Initiative, the postgraduate course in comparative media law and social policy at Oxford University, the Solicitors Pro bono Group (now, LawWorks), and the International Bar Association's Human Rights Institute and Media Law Committee.

 Stephens sits on the Advisory Boards of Oxford University's Program in Comparative Media Law & Social Policy, at Wolfson College, Oxford, the University of Hong Kong Media Law Course and Indiana University's Center for International Media Law and Policy Studies.

-On April 1, 2006, Stephens was appointed to be a trustee of the International Law Book Facility, a charitable organization whose goal it is to donate law books to improve access to legal information/access to justice where there is a need.
+On 1 April 2006, Stephens was appointed to be a trustee of the International Law Book Facility, a charitable organization whose goal it is to donate law books to improve access to legal information/access to justice where there is a need.

-From 2003-07, Stephens was a member of the board of governors of Rose Bruford College of Theatre & Performance.
+From 2003 to 2007, Stephens was a member of the board of governors of Rose Bruford College of Theatre & Performance.